 Even if you are exempt from taking the TOEFL iBT, IELTS, or PTE Academic, you may still submit your scores to demonstrate your English proficiency.
 These are the only examinations acceptable for proof of your English language proficiency regardless of any other English Language testing you’ve completed.
 Your TOEFL iBT/IELTS/PTE Academic/CAE/CPE score will be used in conjunction with, not in lieu of, other required admissions criteria.

 We do not have any minimum test score requirements, but our most competitive applicants score above 100 on the TOEFL iBT, 7.5 on the IELTS, and 70 on the PTE Academic and 191 on the Cambridge English Scale.

 - The TOEFL Code for NYU Undergraduate Admissions is 2562.

 Getting a Visa

 Individuals who enter the U.S. on a B visa (tourist) or pursuant to visa waiver are not eligible to participate in a course of study at NYU as a visiting student.
 An F-1 or J-1 student is a nonimmigrant who is pursuing a "full course of study" to achieve a specific educational objective at an academic institution in the United States.
+A full course of study can be defined as 1 credit per week or at least 18 hours of class time for a non-credit course.
 Once the educational objective has been achieved, the F-1 or J-1 student is expected by the U.S. government to depart the U.S. Pursuant to these guidelines, University Programs sessions at New York University are designed to be singular academic experiences for international students.
 Therefore, international students are encouraged to have one such experience per year, and should not plan to apply for more than one University Programs session per year.
 Please contact OGS to clarify any questions related to your particular educational objective.